bubblebeam/OES-Online-Examination-system/README.md

 first load the file homepage.php using wamp server, this page is the home page of the applicaion.You can use the application from here.

 **USERS OF THE APPLICATION**
 *Admin*: Has the privilage to add/delete tests under the manage tests option in the navbar *normal*: All functionality except add/delete tests.

 **For admin login:**
 Username: Admin
 Password: Admin123

-**Users can perform the following functionality:**
+**Normal Users can perform the following functionality:**

-Home: It basically displays the homepage of the application.
+**Home:** It basically displays the homepage of the application.

-Sign-up: This window contains a form that has to be filled by the user in order to get registered.
+**Sign-up:** This window contains a registration form that has to be filled by the user.

-Login: This window offers the user two choices for logging into the system according to the preset privileges -Candidate login and Administrator login.
+**Login:** This window offers the user two choices for logging into the system according to the preset privileges -Candidate login and Administrator login.
 The candidate login will take the user to the user profile.
 The Administrator Login will take the user to the administrator profile.

-Tests: This window contains all the exams candidate can give.
+**Tests:** This window contains all the exams candidate can give.

-Final Result: This window displays the result of exam the candidate has appeared for.
+**Final Result:** This window displays the result of exam the candidate has appeared for.

+**Logout:** Logs the candidate out of the system

+**Admins can perform the following EXTRA functions:"**

+**Add Tests:** The admin can create a new MCQ type test.
+**Delete test:** The admin may delete the test while viewing them in the 'Tests' window